-- providing innovative control brand products to consumers, including the President's Choice gluten-free, President's Choice Lactose-Free, President's Choice Free From, PC Organics and PC Black Label Collection product lines; - expanding its multicultural control brand product lines, including Rooster, Surai, Sufra, T&T and ARZ Fine Foods; - exploring new service opportunities, such as in-store medical clinics, optical departments, dietitians, expanded pharmacy offerings, and improved care coordination to meet the evolving needs of Canadian consumers; - optimizing its general merchandise selection to better align with its core food offering; - introducing value-added services, including the combination of its two loyalty programs creating the PC Optimum digital loyalty program completed on February 1, 2018 and introducing the Guiding Stars program; - enhancing its product offering in 72 stores in Ontario to include beer and/or wine products, in addition to 6 stores in British Columbia and 20 in New Brunswick selling wine; - enhancing its channels of distribution, including expanding its Click and Collect program to over 100 stores across 5 provinces, which allows customers to shop online for their groceries and pick up their order at a store and time that is convenient for them, without having to leave their car: - enhancing its prestige beauty offering by optimizing the brand assortment and availability across the network of BeautyBOUTIQUE locations and utilizing the PC Optimum loyalty program (or prior to February 1, 2018 the Shoppers Optimum/Pharmaprix Optimum loyalty program) for increased focus on personalized communication and service; - partnering with Instacart to deliver groceries directly to Canadian homes; and - developing and launching new store concepts.
+- providing innovative control brand products to consumers, including within the President's Choice gluten-free, President's Choice Lactose-Free, President's Choice Free From, PC Organics and PC Black Label Collection product lines; - expanding its multicultural control brand product lines, including Rooster, Suraj, Sufra and T&T; - exploring new service opportunities, such as in-store medical clinics, optical departments, dietitians, expanded pharmacy offerings, and improved care coordination to meet the evolving needs of Canadian consumers; - optimizing its general merchandise selection to better align with its core food offering; - introducing value-added services, including the combination of its two loyalty programs creating the PC Optimum digital loyalty program completed on February 1, 2018 and introducing the Guiding Stars program; - enhancing its product offering to a total of 124 stores in Ontario selling beer and/or wine products, in addition to 10 stores in British Columbia and 29 in New Brunswick selling wine; - enhancing its channels of distribution, including expanding its PC Express program to 660 stores in every province and territory with the exception of Nunavut, allowing customers to shop online for their groceries and pick up their order at a site and time that is convenient for them; - enhancing its prestige beauty offering by optimizing the brand assortment and availability across the network of BeautyBOUTIQUE locations and utilizing the PC Optimum loyalty program (or prior to February 1, 2018, the Shoppers Optimum/Pharmaprix Optimum loyalty program) for increased focus on personalized communication and service; - partnering with Instacart to deliver groceries directly to Canadian homes; and - developing and launching new store concepts.

 The Company has also taken measures to improve the experience at many of its retail grocery stores.
-Over the past three years, the Company has added 28 Inspire stores, based on the Company's flagship Loblaws store at Maple Leaf Gardens, bringing the total to 40.
+Over the past three years, the Company has added 12 Inspire stores, based on the Company's flagship Loblaws store at Maple Leaf Gardens4, bringing the total to 45.
 These stores aim to provide customers with an elevated shopping experience focused on innovative fresh food concepts, a breadth of assortment and food-focused customer service.
-In addition, the Company has increased the number of Shoppers Drug Mart stores with a BeautyBOUTIQUE to 406, including the addition of 16 enhanced-format BeautyBOUTIQUE locations.
+In addition, the Company has increased the number of Shoppers Drug Mart stores with a BeautyBOUTIQUE to 421, including the addition of 24 enhanced-format BeautyBOUTIQUE locations.